When was MIT Founded?

-How hard is getting into MIT?
-Though we’re trying to know “ When was MIT founded?”, each year, MIT receives applications from thousands of prospective students.
+Since MIT’s founding, each year, it receives applications from thousands of prospective students.
 This is one of the most competitive educational environments in the United States.
 MIT states that 21,312 individuals applied to be a part of the class of 2023, but the institution only accepted 1,427 of those applicants, which results in an overall first-year admissions rate of 6.7%.

 Early action applications were received from 9,600 students, out of a total pool of candidates numbering 100,000.
 707 applications were selected for admission through the early action process, while the remaining 6,350 were sent to the regular action pool.
 MIT granted admission to 190 of the applicants who had their early action applications deferred to the regular action round of the admissions process.

 The figures presented here shed light on the extreme competitiveness of gaining entry into this prestigious educational institution.
-When compared to other national universities in the United States, MIT is tied for third place with Columbia University and Yale University in the Best Colleges Rankings published by U.S. News & World Report for the year 2020.
+Compared to other national universities in the United States, MIT is tied for third place with Columbia University and Yale University in the Best Colleges Rankings published by U.S. News & World Report for 2020.

 Because of this, MIT is widely regarded as one of the most prestigious educational institutions in the United States, and thus, many students harbor hopes of being accepted there.
 If getting into MIT is one of your goals for the future, you should get ready for the competition because of the school’s high rating and competitive admissions process.

-Though we’re trying to know “ When was MIT founded?” if you need help putting the finishing touches on your college applications, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process
+Want to learn more about how MIT was founded?
+Or if you need help putting the finishing touches on your college applications, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.